Metal Gear Solid V: The Phantom Pain: Konami–Kojima dispute

-In March 2015, Konami announced plans for a corporate restructuring that saw them part ways with Hideo Kojima and his development studio Kojima Productions.
-As part of the separation, Kojima's name was removed from the game cover, all of its associated paraphernalia, and future releases of Metal Gear Solid V: Ground Zeroes and Metal Gear Solid: The Legacy Collection.
+In March 2015, Konami announced plans separate from Hideo Kojima and his development studio Kojima Productions.
+Kojima's name was removed from the game cover, all of its associated paraphernalia, and future releases of Metal Gear Solid V: Ground Zeroes and Metal Gear Solid: The Legacy Collection.
 (Note: Gameplay videos have shown Kojima's name included within the game itself, with individual credits sequences for each mission.)
-A Konami spokesperson stated that Kojima would still be involved with Konami and the Metal Gear franchise, and despite the dispute, the company expressed confidence that the game would be declared Game of the Year.
+A Konami spokesperson stated that Kojima would still be involved with Konami and the Metal Gear franchise.

-In July 2015, series composer Rika Muranaka told Fragged Nation in an interview that over 30 commissioned songs for the series were never used, with Muranaka believing that Kojima had a lack of business sense that played a part in his split from Konami.
+In July 2015, series composer Rika Muranaka told Metal Gear Central in an interview that over 30 commissioned songs for the series were never used, with Muranaka believing that Kojima had a lack of business sense that played a part in his split from Konami.

+In August 2015, a marketing executive with Konami described the series as a key franchise for the company and said they intended to produce additional games.